 In later years, Emery Kolb grew to be as tenacious as his building.
 The Fred Harvey Company attempted to run him out of business by constructing nearby Lookout Studio.
 Lookout Studio, along with a newly constructed mule corral, effectively blocked access to Kolb Studio.
 Many people visited Lookout Studio, mistaking it for Kolb Studio.

 Dealings with the National Park Service became strained as political pressure mounted to rid the Canyon of Emery Kolb and his eyesore of a building.
-But like his studio, Emery Kolb weathered the storms and continued taking pictures and showing his movie until his death in a Flagstaff hospital in 1976 at the age of 95.
+But, like his studio, Emery Kolb weathered the storms and continued taking pictures and showing his movie until his death in a Flagstaff hospital in 1976 at the age of 95.
 His projector is pictured above left.
-He was laid to rest next to his wife Blanche and his brother Ellsworth in Pioneer Cemetery in the park, adjacent to the Shrine of the Ages.
+He was laid to rest next to his wife Blanche in the Pioneer Cemetery in the park, adjacent to the Shrine of the Ages.
+When Ellsworth died in 1960, Emery continued the feud with his brother and made sure that Ellsworth's grave in the Pioneer Cemetery was far away from the lots Emery had reserved for himself, his wife, and daughter.
 Blanche passed away in 1960 and his daughter Edith in 1978.

 Kolb Studio paints a picture of the men who built it.
 Perched aggressively on the brink, the building is anything but conventional.
 It was built without a plan, its rooms added piecemeal over the years.
 The building is a vivid reminder of the two pioneers who ran the rapids, hiked the canyons, and photographed it all.

 Today, historic Kolb Studio is open year-round.
 It contains an exhibition venue, bookstore, and information center operated by the Grand Canyon Association, a non-profit organization.
 Proceeds from sales go toward the continuing restoration and care of the building.